sardana-org/sardana/doc/source/sep/SEP6.md

 Its **start_action** method executes the following:

-- load dynamic configuration to the hardware by calling SetConfiguration
+- load dynamic configuration to the hardware by calling Synch methods
+    - for each controller implied in the generation call PreSynchAll
+    - for each axis implied in the generation call PreSynchOne and SynchOne
+    - for each controller implied in the generation call SynchAll
-- in case the software synchronizer is in use, add the acquisition action as a listener of the SoftwareTriggerGateController
+- in case the software synchronizer is in use, add the acquisition action as the listener of the software synchronzier
-- in case the position domain synchronization is in use it adds the SoftwareTriggerGateController as a listenr of the moveable's position updates
+- in case the position domain synchronization is in use it adds the software synchronizer as the listener of the moveable's position updates
 - start the involved axes
     - for each controller implied in the generation call PreStartAll
     - for each axis implied in the generation call PreStartOne and StartOne